Loop-Hive/ScheduleX/README.md

-# Attendance & Time Table App
+# ScheduleX: Attendance & Time Table Scheduling App

 A cross platform **React Native** application  designed to help you track attendance and manage shcedules with ease.